OxWearables/dnanexus-stepcount/README.md

 ```console
 dx run stepcount -iinput_file=tiny-sample.cwa.gz
 ```
-Note: This might take 5-10 minutes!
+⏳ This takes 5–10 minutes.

-After the run finishes, you should see an "outputs/" folder in your DNAnexus project.
+After the run finishes, you should see an `outputs/` folder in your DNAnexus project.
 You can check with `dx tree outputs/` which should look like this:

 ```console
 outputs/